approach0/docs/content/en/internals.md

 A multiple prefix paths falling into same group are called to contain *duplicates*.

-Within each group, if a subgroup of paths have the same root-end nodeID, they are called a *sector tree* because they must have identical length and the same token sequence (the size of the set is called the *width* of a sector tree).
+Within each group, if a subgroup of paths have the same root-end nodeID, they are called a *sector tree* because they must have identical length and the same token sequence.
 However, the leaf symbols in a sector tree may vary, we say they may contain different *splits*.
+The size of a sector tree or a split is referred as *width*.

 An example subpath set generated from above example leaf-root paths:
 ```